Why Mexican judicial reform is causing a rift with the US

 Why We Wrote ThisA story focused on

-Mexican President López Obrador is pushing a controversial reform package through the legislature before leaving office.
+Mexican President Andrés Manuel López Obrador is pushing a controversial reform package through the legislature before leaving office.
 While he sees changes in how judges are selected as a win for democracy, others, including the U.S., fear the loss of a key independent institution.

 What exactly is this reform?

-The judicial reform, approved by a committee in the lower house of Mexico’s Congress this week, will be sent to the new Mexican Congress next month.
+The judicial reform, approved by a committee in the lower house of Mexico’s Congress this week, will be sent to the new Congress next month.

-It’s part of a broader constitutional reform package and would overhaul how judges – from local levels to the supreme court – get their jobs.
-The system would move from appointing justices based on their training and qualifications, to letting citizens decide some 7,000 judge, magistrate, and justice positions by popular vote.
+It’s part of a broader constitutional reform package and would overhaul how judges – from local levels to the Supreme Court – get their jobs.
+The system would move from appointing justices based on their training and qualifications to letting citizens decide some 7,000 judge, magistrate, and justice positions by popular vote.

 Mr. López Obrador’s term has been defined by his desire to transform the nation.
 He rose to power promising to end inequality, eradicate violence, and strengthen democracy.
 He says the current legal system only serves the country’s elites, and judicial reform is key to cutting out corruption and laying the groundwork for the incoming president, a close ally, to continue his vision for Mexico’s transformation.